athenian-cs2/recursion-day-two-template/README.md

-# Week 3 Day 1: Recursion Day One
+# Week 3 Day 2: Recursion Day Two

-In class today, you'll be writing some code to get started with recursion.
+In class today, you'll be writing some more code to get started with recursion.

 <br />